Hunt or fish in or around the Grand Junction Area

 There’s no shortage of big game and no shortage of hunting land either.
 Between 70 and 80 percent of the land in western Colorado is public, which means lots of wide-open spaces, sage-blanketed flats and timber-covered ridges where hunters can roam.
 As always when hunting, be careful and watch for private land that is near public land.
 Come prepared and know the boundaries.

 Big game hunting season in western Colorado begins in early September and last through mid-November, accommodating a variety of hunting methods.
 Archery seasons for deer, elk, pronghorn, and moose take place in September, while hunters who prefer using muzzleloading rifles hunt during September and October.

 Regular rifle seasons for deer and elk are by far the most popular and attract the greatest number of hunters to Colorado's high country.
 Deer and elk seasons for rifle hunters begin in October and last through mid-November as well.

 The price of licenses varies according to species and whether or not the hunter is a Colorado resident.
 Some licenses are available by drawing only, and hunters must apply well in advance (by early April) to have a chance at them.
-If you didn't apply for the draw, keep in mind that has an unlimited number of over-the-counter licenses available, either through the agency's website, at one of their local offices or at one of the seven hundred license vendors found throughout the state.
-After the seasons open, most OTC licenses can only be purchased at a CPW office.
+If you didn't apply for the draw, keep in mind that Colorado Parks and Wildlife (CPW) has an unlimited number of over-the-counter licenses available, either through the agency's website, at one of their local offices or at one of the seven hundred license vendors found throughout the state.
+After the season opens, most OTC licenses can only be purchased at a CPW office.

 The Colorado River runs slowly through the Grand Valley, making it an attractive stopping place for ducks and geese — and, in turn, bird hunters.
 Goose and duck hunting season runs roughly from mid-November to February.